About AFSA

 Cranial Electrical Stimulation (CES) for Treating Fibromyalgia – This study evaluates the effectiveness of CES to relieve fibromyalgia symptoms.
 It also uses brain imaging to determine how the device improves brain function.

-Understanding Fibromyalgia Flares – This study examines changes in brain function, alterations in the spinal cord function, and changes in the immune system.
-The goal is to determine which mechanisms contribute to symptom flares.
+Understanding Fibromyalgia Flares – This study examines changes in brain function and alterations in the immune system when patients experience symptom flares.
+The goal is to determine which mechanisms contribute to symptom exacerbations, as well as identify disease severity markers.

 Education